You might have unique business logic that you’d like to implement within Stripe. For instance, you may want to:

 Review if Stripe evaluates the payment as elevated risk

 By default, any payments that we suspect have an elevated risk of fraud are placed into review.

 Traditional card checks

 Block if CVC verification fails

-Payments that fail a bank or card issuer’s CVC verification check are blocked.
-If the CVC number is not provided, or the customer’s bank doesn’t support its verification, the rule cannot block the payment.
+Payments that fail a card issuer’s CVC verification check are blocked.
+If the CVC number is not provided, or the customer’s card issuer doesn’t support its verification, the rule cannot block the payment.

 Block if ZIP code verification fails

-Payments that fail a bank or card issuer’s ZIP code verification check are blocked.
-If the ZIP code is not provided, or the customer’s bank doesn’t support its verification, the rule cannot block the payment.
+Payments that fail a card issuer’s ZIP code verification check are blocked.
+If the ZIP code is not provided, or the customer’s card issuer doesn’t support its verification, the rule cannot block the payment.